LeonSijiaLu/Sijia-s-Work-Repo/README.md

 ## Hi !

-These repo store programs that I did in my spare time, most focus on automating repetitive work people sometimes have to work on.
+This repo stores programs that I did in my spare time with main focus on automating repetitive.

+Please Enjoy ! :)